tuftsceeo/tufts-hub/README.md

 * Create skeleton PyScript projects.

 Configuration is via a `config.json` file in the root directory of your project.
-Here's an example with both user and API proxy configuration (⚠️ **DO NOT EDIT USER INFO DIRECTLY** - use the command line tool for this; only edit the `proxies` section as required):
+Here's an example with both user and API proxy configuration:

 ```json
 {